 Elizabeth has lived in Salisbury for most of her life.
-After graduating from Salisbury High School in 1988 and Western Carolina University in 1992, she went to work as a buyer/merchandiser for the JCPenney Company for seven years.
-She spent the next 8 years raising her family and volunteering at Habitat for Humanity, the North Carolina Transportation Museum, Overton Elementary School, and Milford Hills United Methodist Church.
+After graduating from Salisbury High School in 1988 and Western Carolina University in 1992, she went to work as a buyer/merchandiser for JCPenney for seven years.
+She spent the next 8 years raising her family and volunteering at Habitat for Humanity, the N.C.
+Transportation Museum, Overton Elementary School, and Milford Hills United Methodist Church.
 Looking to go back to work in a field that would utilize her business training but also be spiritually fulfilling, she says she “found the perfect fit with Habitat.”
 She has been ReStore Director since 2006.

 ReStore Donations Manager

 Nate joined Habitat for Humanity in 2010 as our Donations Manager.
 Nate holds a BA in Sociology and a minor in Economics from Catawba College.
 Nate began his service with Habitat for Humanity of Rowan County as a volunteer in 2006 while attending Catawba College.